renaissance-publishing/renaissance/content/chapters/24-common-hazards.md

 What is true elsewhere is true here: these rules are only guidelines, which GM's should use, adapt or discard as the situation (and their intent) merits.

+**Warning:** some of these rules are gruesome, and many readers may not wish to read mechanical descriptions of the process of starving to death, for example.

 ## Mundane Hazards

 ### Falling